The First Descendant best character tier list

 Cons

-Ajax is the dedicated tank Descendant role in the game.
-You’ll find all of the value for the class when you’re holding areas down with your barriers and bubbles.
-There’s not single mode in Operations that you won’t find use.
-Those abilities are even better in public dungeons or Void combat when you can mitigate a lot of damage when working together with allies or placing skills down in chokehold.
+Ajax is the dedicated tank in The First Descendant.
+Your allies will thank you when you’re holding areas down with your Orbit barriers and bubbles.
+There’s not a single mode in Operations where you won’t find use for his defensive capabilities.
+They’re even better in public dungeons or Void Intercept boss fights where you can mitigate a lot of damage when working together with allies.
+The only downside to Ajax is damage is lacking from his skills.
+It requires some enhanced reflective walls, so focus on ATK buffs for your weapon mods if you want to kill things yourself.

 Pros